 Product page should include

 - Include content in the product page

 - A keyword-rich description

 - Alt tags

 - Include alt text

 - An appropriate name for URLs and context purpose

 - Smaller file size for faster loading

-The above eCommerce website Pre-launch checklist can be a quick reference card for your eCommerce website launch or a step-by-step guide for moving up the launching process systematically.
+The above eCommerce website setup checklist can be a quick reference card for your eCommerce website launch or a step-by-step guide for moving through the launching process systematically.
 Check all the points in this list and you are ready to go!

 Already a WooCommerce store owner?
 Build a Mobile App to Win More Customers